ARTICLE I. NAME

 Section 2.
 Eligibility

-a) Voting Members: Voting Members must hold (1) a graduate degree with major emphasis in speech-language pathology, audiology, or speech, language or hearing science or (2) a graduate degree and present evidence of active research (3) interest and performance in the field of human communication.
+a) Voting Members: Voting Members must hold (1) a graduate degree with major emphasis in speech-language pathology, audiology, or speech, language or hearing science or (2) a graduate degree and present evidence of active research, interest, and performance in the field of human communication.
 A person accepted as a Voting Member in CSHA shall continue to hold Voting Membership as long as the person maintains membership.

-b) Professional Affiliates are individuals interested in the field of speech pathology and hearing, but not engaged professionally in clinical services, teaching or research relating to speech pathology, audiology and speech and hearing science.
+b) Associate Members are individuals interested in the field of speech pathology and hearing, but do not hold graduate degrees or certification; or are not engaged professionally in clinical services, teaching or research relating to speech pathology, audiology and speech and hearing science.

-c) Associates: Associates are full-time students in speech pathology, audiology or speech and hearing science or a related field.
+c) Student Members: Student members are full-time students in speech pathology, audiology or speech and hearing science or a related field.

-d) Voting Members, Professional Affiliates and Associates agree to abide by the Code of Ethics of the Association.
+d) Voting Members, Associates and Student Members agree to abide by ASHA’s Code of Ethics.

 Section 3.
 Termination of Privileges